 Our teams are also focused on making sure we provide the right health messages to the community to help them protect themselves from the virus and know when to seek help.

 Coronavirus is a global pandemic that threatens children’s rights in countries around the world, including those countries where Save the Children has sponsorship programs.
-To learn more about how our teams are working to address the specific needs of sponsored children, click here.

 The most common symptoms of COVID-19 are fever, dry cough, and shortness of breath.
 These symptoms may appear 2-14 days after exposure.